mschuchard/ruddr-rust/README.md

 Please see the official Rust [crate documentation page](https://docs.rs/ruddr) for usage.

-This crate is currently released as beta.
+This crate is currently published as a release candidate.